PedroGF45/Portfolio/README.md

 Hello bros,

 New here.
-Doing somo tutorials.
+Doing some tutorials.
+I'm doing this code on Visual Studio Code.
+Thanks
+Bye